Remote Desktop

 How to use the service on NRIS machines

-To install X2Go client: Download the X2Go client valid for your operating platform from https://wiki.x2go.org/doku.php/download:start and follow the instructions for installing on your machine.
+In order to use X2Go, users have to install X2Go Client on their computer(s).
+The way to do this is to download the X2Go client valid for your operating platform from https://wiki.x2go.org/doku.php/download:start and follow the instructions for installing on your machine.

 Create a session: